DequanZhu/GANs-collections-tf2.0_keras-eager_mode/README.md

 # Description
-> This repository implements all kinds of GAN-models based on tensorflow2.0 keras API.
+> This repository implements all kinds of GAN-models based on tensorflow2.0 keras API and in eager mode.
 The code is only tested on windows platform and just cpu mode.

 # How to use